Great to have you, Rush Limbaugh, serving humanity, executing assigned host duties flawlessly.

 It wasn't her idea to do or do what Obama didn't do in Iraq.

-It was, she had nothing to do with Benghazi.
+She had nothing to do with Benghazi.

-She had nothing to do with Qaddafi.
+She had nothing to do with Gaddafi.

 She had nothing to do with the Muslim Brotherhood.

-It wasn't her, it wasn't her, it wasn't her.
+It wasn't her, wasn't her, wasn't her.

 But she had nothing to do with Obama.

-See how this is working out, folks.
+See how this is working out, folks?

 You see what's happening here?